South Jordan City Zoning Rules for Basements

 • The area complies with all building and safety regulations

 You can’t just turn a basement into a rental space without making sure it complies.
-Zoning approval is frequently necessary right before applying for a building permit.
+Zoning approval is often required before applying for a building permit.

 Occupancy Limits